kubermatic/kubeone/docs/api_reference/v1beta1.en.md

 ### PodSecurityPolicy

 PodSecurityPolicy feature flag
+This feature is deprecated and will be removed from the API once Kubernetes 1.24 reaches EOL.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |